jmariomejiap/codeChallenge/README.md

 Each challenge (ex. _math_) can have multiple exercises.
 Each exercise must have 3 files.
 * **code**. will describe part of the solution for a given exercise.
-* **description**... well, will describe what must be done.
+* **description**. well, will describe what must be done.
 * **info.json**.
-This is where we have the data that will be injected into the user answer as well as the expected result. use for **Real time** testing.
+This is where we have the data that will be injected into the user's answer as well as the expected result. use for **Real time** testing.

 ## Contributing
 I welcome contributions!
-Please open an issues if you have any feature ideas or find any bugs.
+Please open an issue if you have any feature ideas or find any bugs.
 I also accept pull requests with open arms.
 I will go over the issues when I have time. :)